-Did you know the 6 page memo approach of Jeff Bezos for his meetings with the top managers of Amazon.
+Did you know the 6-page memo approach of Jeff Bezos for his meetings with the top managers of Amazon.
 Think of this: If you are meeting with Jeff Bezos on a regular basis, then it is highly likely that you have the experience, education and motivation of a high performing executive.
-And yet, Jeff does not expect these Amazon executives to prepare adequately for the meeting.
-Watch this:

 The new normal, during and post pandemic, is characterized by limitations on live face to face interactions.
 Now more than ever, a significant portion of work (and life) happens while one is in cyberspace where time sychronicity is not a must.
-Consequently , there is a lot of important things that need to happen or are happening that cannot be seen.
+Consequently , there are a lot of important things that need to happen or are happening that cannot be seen.

 For MBA classes, this requires a special agreement between the professor and the students that verification needs to be done to ensure that assigned work, readings and activities are indeed done in a timely, progressive, sequential manner.
 Failure to do so results in lower teaching and learning outcomes, to the ultimate detriment of the student in particular and society in general.